 First and foremost, simple eating saves me a lot of money.

-When I started practising simple eating I started buying a lot less but it was never a problem because we actually ate it all!
-We also eat out a lot less and that made a huge impact on our budget (and helped us become debt-free!).
+When I began to practise minimalist eating, I started buying a lot less—but it was never a problem because we actually ate it all!
+We also eat out a lot less often, and that made a huge impact on our budget (and helped us become debt-free!).